googlearchive/compute-appengine-demo-suite-python/README.md

 1. Add them to the list here
 2. Add them to the `download_dependencies.sh` script.
 3. Add them to `demo-suite/lib_path.py`

+## Fractal Demo

+### Load Balancing
+The fractal demo can use load balancing.
+However, the feature is in preview and the API is under active development.
+As such, there are some pieces missing that will be filled in as the feature reaches maturity.

+If load balancing **is** set up, it will work to forward all connections to an IP address to a set of VMs with a specific tag (fractal-cluster).
+Currently, the projects that support this are hard coded in the `demo-suite/demos/fractal/main.py` along with the IP/hostnames for the load balancer.

+### Boot from PD
+If you initialize a set of boot PDs, they will be detected and used instead of booting from scratch disks.
+Do do this run the `demo-suite/demos/fractal/createpds.sh` script.
+You'll have to update it to point to your project.

 [1]: http://gce-demos.appspot.com